Archive for 2014

 extensive post detailing how the world went from the first electric

-light bulb to the first Christmas lights setup.
+light bulb to the first Christmas lights.

 First leaked screenshots of Samsung Bada OS